 The assigned work could help students to prepare for the next lecture.
 For example, if in the next lecture you are going to develop a theory that you have introduced, you could set students a couple of case studies that put the theory into an applied context or set a couple of problems that require the students to use the theory.
-For example, if you have been looking at Keynesian goods market analysis, or ISLM analysis, and were planning to look at fiscal policy in the next lecture, you could get the students to study particular features of the last Budget and how they relate to projections made in the Financial Statement and Budget Report.
+For example, if you have been looking at Keynesian goods market analysis, or IS/LM or IS/MP analysis, and were planning to look at fiscal policy in the next lecture, you could get the students to study particular features of the last Budget and how they relate to projections made in the government's Budget document.
 This type of work can help students to see how the lectures are linked.
 It is useful to pose one or two questions at the beginning of the next lecture to evaluate this work.
-These could be in the form of multiple-choice questions on an OHP.
+These could be in the form of multiple-choice questions, e.g. on a Powerpoint slide.
 A show of hands would be a simple way of checking how well the students had answered them.
-A personal response system is a more sophisticated approach (see Case Study 1 below).
+An audience response system is a more sophisticated approach (see Case Study 1 below).

 Assessed work: formative and summative

 There are several ways in which lectures can be linked to assessment.

 First, students’ understanding of the material may be tested directly.
 A seminar shortly after the lecture could begin with an objective test, a short essay, a problem, or a case study.